 Siamese algae eaters are popular for swallowing down algae, which results in clean plants and fish tanks.
 But you can still improve their quality of life by following these simple tank cleaning tips.

-How to clean the tank for Siamese algae eaters?
+How to clean the tank?

 - Start cleaning off your fish tank by scrubbing the walls with an algae scrapper.